Getting error code 229 on your Lennox® furnace?

 It’s best to let a pro like one from Service Experts Heating & Air Conditioning in Memphis handle repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.

-We want you to be absolutely satisfied with our furnace repair in Memphis.
+We want you to be absolutely happy with our furnace repair in Memphis.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have various pressure switches to let the system to run at different speeds—and work more efficiently.
+Two-stage furnaces have multiple pressure switches to allow the system to run at different speeds—and work more efficiently.
 These switches also ensure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Malfunctions

-Your low pressure switch may not be operating right if your furnace inducer motor starts up in high speed and high ignition, then weakens and enters into low-fire mode about 30 seconds after.
+Your low pressure switch may not be operating correctly if your furnace inducer motor starts up in high speed and high ignition, then weakens and changes into low-fire mode about 30 seconds after.

-Your furnace will indicates something’s wrong with a red flash from its indicator light, which it uses to display error codes.
+Your furnace will communicate something’s not right with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.

 You may observe fast flashes or an alternating slow flash as it announces a fault code.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also trigger the error, so your Service Experts Heating & Air Conditioning Expert will look at other parts of your furnace first.
+A blocked vent or a draft can also create the error, so your Service Experts Heating & Air Conditioning Expert will look at other parts of your furnace first.